paulsinclair51/briteTest/README.md

 ## Overview

 LiteTest is a lightweight C/C++ testing framework built around a simple execution model:
-1. You write C texpressions (that typically invoke functions) for each test and wrap each of these expressions with the `LT_TEST` macro in a test group function.
+1. You write C test expressions (that typically invoke functions) for each test and wrap each of these expressions with the `LT_TEST` macro in a test group function.
 2. You wrap each test grouo function name with the `LT_GROUP` macro in the orchestrator.
-3. The orchestrator (`main`) runs the test group functions and reports results.
+3. The orchestrator (`main`) function runs the test group functions and reports results.

 The LiteTest API and framework files: